8.0 Program Requirements

 If the unanimous final decision is that the dissertation is a pass, the committee must choose whether the dissertation is accepted with:

-1. No Revisions: A decision in this category deems the dissertation acceptable in its present form.
+- No Revisions: A decision in this category deems the dissertation acceptable in its present form.
 The student must submit their dissertation to the College of Graduate Studies within three working days from the date of the oral examination.

-2. Minor Revisions: A decision of minor revisions deems the dissertation acceptable with minor modifications, such as correction of typographical or grammatical errors, minor editorial revisions or style or expression, and/or minor additions for clarification.
+- Minor Revisions: A decision of minor revisions deems the dissertation acceptable with minor modifications, such as correction of typographical or grammatical errors, minor editorial revisions of style or expression, and/or minor additions for clarification.
 The supervisor(s) withhold their signature on the Doctoral Dissertation Approval and Completion form until they approve the revised dissertation.
 Students must complete the minor revisions and submit the revised dissertation to the College of Graduate Studies normally within four weeks from the date of oral examination.

-3. Substantive Revisions: A decision in this category indicates the dissertation is not acceptable in its present form, but could be acceptable with substantial modifications, such as rewriting a chapter, reinterpretation of data, additional analysis, correction to calculations, or additional minor research to attain acceptable standards of coherence, integrity, and accuracy in argument and presentation.
+- Substantive Revisions: A decision in this category indicates the dissertation is not acceptable in its present form, but could be acceptable with substantial modifications, such as rewriting a chapter, reinterpretation of data, additional analysis, correction to calculations, or additional minor research to attain acceptable standards of coherence, integrity, and accuracy in argument and presentation.
 The supervisor(s) and at least one other member of the examination committee withhold signatures on the Doctoral Dissertation Approval and Completion form until they approve the revised dissertation.
 Students must complete the substantial revisions and submit the revised dissertation to the College of Graduate Studies normally within six months from the date of the oral examination.

 DECISION ON THE OUTCOME OF THE ORAL EXAMINATION